VFPX/Win32API/samples/sample_148.md

 ## Comment:
 This code creates an Event object.

 Pushing the button on the form you set this Event object, signalling that an event has occured.
-Another application (<A href="?function=-1&example=149">Part B</A>) uses Timer to watch the state of the Event object.
+Another application ([Part B](sample_149.md)) uses Timer to watch the state of the Event object.
 When the Part B application discovers the event occured it runs some code attached.

 ***